Hope in the Heart CIC

 Picture

 Enya Setsuko, aged five at the time of the attack, points to her home on a map of the area.
 She was buried under rubble and her mother pulled her out.
-As an adult she became a teacher of children with special needs, and took care of her mother, who had saved her life, until her death in her late 90s.
-Enya now devotes time to telling her story to raise awareness of the destructive power of atomic weapons and promote World Peace.
+As an adult she became a teacher of children with additional needs, and took care of her mother, who had saved her life, until her death in her late 90s.
+Enya-san now devotes time to telling her story to raise awareness of the destructive power of nuclear weapons and promote World Peace.

 For Enya's full story, click here

-Enya and Michiko look at images from the Hope in the Heart collection, created by participants in the UK.
+Enya-san and Michiko-san look at images from the Hope in the Heart collection, created by participants in the UK.

 Picture